DISCO Review search sampling allows you to search for a randomized subset of documents within an entire set or any subset

-From the DISCO search bar, enter in one of the following new queries:
+To perform a search sample, in the search bar, run one of the following search queries:

-- sample(500, “any query”) - gives you a maximum of 500 documents from search results set
+- sample(500, “any query”) – Returns a maximum of 500 documents from search results set

-Within the parenthesis, enter in any valid search query.
-For example, to sample 10% of your entire database, enter the search sample(0.1,”!”), the exclamation point being a wildcard that indicates “search all documents”.
-However, if you would like to search for a randomized 10% of all documents containing the word “flowers”, change the search to sample(0.1,flowers).
+Within the parentheses, enter any valid search query.
+For example, to sample 10% of your entire database, enter the search sample(0.1,”!”), the exclamation point being a wildcard that means to search all documents.
+However, if you would like to search for a randomized 10% of all documents containing the word flowers, change the search to sample(0.1,flowers).

 Some important items to note: